 The results from this study suggest that there are different explanatory patterns for overall satisfaction and the three different aspects of loyalty.
 Future research should take these results into account by not treating the three loyalty intentions as indicators of a more general construct of loyalty, as has been typical in previous studies (e.g., Cole & Illum, 2006; Kim et al., 2012).

-Based on the finding that overall satisfaction with and positive emotions regarding the tourist route appear to have more influence on future intentions of loyalty than aesthetic qualities, the managers of tourist routes also need to invest effort in other strategies that will enhance tourists' overall satisfaction and, especially, their intention to recommend.
-One relevant strategy may be to utilize the concept of the "servicescape", thereby entailing a thorough consideration of the tourist route from the point of view of the tourists' overall experience.
+Based on the finding that satisfaction with and positive emotions regarding the tourist route appear to have more influence on future intentions of loyalty than the aesthetic qualities, future research need to emphasize other qualities that will enhance tourists' overall satisfaction.
+Other qualities may include the hospitality and expertise of employees of tourist businesses, interactions with other guests, information, or price.

 The study's findings are valuable for the producers.
 For example, they will enable them to improve or innovate their various propositions, and thereby influence tourists' overall satisfaction and positive emotions.
-Although nature-based tourism destinations are producers of aesthetic experiences through complex combinations of private and public actors, tourists as participants in the product development and innovation processes have received little attention.
+Although nature-based tourism destinations are producers of aesthetic products and services through complex combinations of private and public actors, tourists as participants in the product development and innovation processes have received little attention.
 One possible area of further research could therefore be a detailed analysis of the dynamic process by which the tourist interacts with the individual producer.
-How firms successfully co-create value with customers and what constitutes unsuccessful value co-creation has not been studied in systematic empirical research.
-Furthermore, how firms either develop new value propositions or modify existing ones internally based on value co-creation with customers by re-integrating existing resources or by acquiring new resources has only been addressed sparingly in service research (Skålén et al., 2014).
+How firms successfully coccreate value with customers and what constitutes unsuccessful value co-creation has not been studied in systematic empirical research.
+Furthermore, how firms either develop new value propositions or modify existing ones internally based on value co-creation with customers by reintegrating existing resources or by acquiring new resources has only been addressed sparingly in service research (Skålén et al., 2014).
+This may also be the case in tourism research.